chevere/docs/packages/workflow.md

 To create a Workflow, define the Workflow named [jobs](#job).
 A job is defined by passing an [Action](../library/action.md) class name and its arguments.

-In the example below, a Workflow describes a simple image uploading procedure.
+In the example below, a Workflow describes an image uploading procedure.

 ```php
 use function Chevere\Workflow\job;